NaaS/motto/examples/load_balancing.md

 # Sketch of an improved HLB use-case
-These are the processes in this setup:
+These are the processes in this setup, they will be described in more detail later.

 1. the *load monitor*, which tracks one or more metrics related to each backend server --- for instance, the number of active connections on each